2sync

 ℹ️ Note: 2sync uses Notion’s official API and Google’s Calendar API.
 You’ll be asked to authorize these connections securely.
 2sync doesn’t share your data; it simply acts as a bridge to sync information.

-1. Go to 2sync.com and click on Start automating now
+1. Go to 2sync.com and click on Start free trial.

 • Alternative: Click on Go to application at the top right corner.